aiven/terraform-provider-aiven/docs/resources/mirrormaker_replication_flow.md

 ### Required

 - `enable` (Boolean) Enable of disable replication flows for a service.
 - `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `service_name` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `source_cluster` (String) Source cluster alias.
 Maximum length: `128`.
 - `target_cluster` (String) Target cluster alias.
 Maximum length: `128`.